-Disinhibited social engagement disorder (DSED) is a relatively rare mental health condition that typically stems from early childhood neglect or inconsistent caregivers.
+Disinhibited social engagement disorder (DSED) is a relatively rare mental health condition that typically stems from early childhood neglect or inconsistent caregiving.
 A child with DSED will appear fearless around new adults, seek attention or comfort from strangers, and often wander off with unfamiliar people.
 Therapeutic interventions can help, but having consistent, caring adults in the child’s life is the best way to reduce DSED symptoms.

-The four symptoms of DSED are:1
+The four main DSED symptoms are:1

 - Reduced or absent restraint when approaching or interacting with unknown or unfamiliar adults